testvon/alecsatin.github.io/_posts/2016-05-18-20-ways-to-tell-if-your-pastor-is-apostate.md

 - Efficacy of the Word
 ---

 It's likely there is no harder job than the ministry.
-The point of this list is not to hate on your pastor.
-You should love and pray for your pastor.
+The point of this list is not to find reasons to pick on your pastor.
+You should love and pray for your minister.
 By God's grace, he is doing the same for you.

 Nevertheless, doctrine matters.
 God tells us to be diligent in learning and understanding those things he wants us to know.